-The Stormwater Stakeholder Group will review comments received by the Town Environmental Regulation Compliance Specialist during their annual meeting.
+The Stormwater Stakeholder Group will review comments received by the Town Environmental Regulation Compliance Specialist during one of the quarterly meetings, held within the twoweek review period (following the comment period).
 The comments will be recorded in a spreadsheet that detail the date of the submission, the format of the submission, and the comment itself.
 All comments will be stored for at least 5 years after their submission.